Why Do Currencies Move In Vicious And Benign Circles?

 And

 To the extent that exchange rates are dominated by speculative capital transfers, they are purely reflexive: expectations relate to expectations and the prevailing bias can validate itself almost indefinitely… Reflexive processes tend to follow a certain pattern.
-In the early stages, the trend has to be self-reinforcing, otherwise the process aborts.
+In the early stages, the trend has to be self-reinforcing; otherwise, the process aborts.
 As the trend extends, it becomes increasingly vulnerable because the fundamentals such as trade and interest payments move against the trend, in accordance with the precepts of classical analysis, and the trend becomes increasingly dependent on the prevailing bias.
-Eventually a turning point is reached and, in a full-fledged sequence, a self-reinforcing process starts operating in the opposite direction.
+Eventually, a turning point is reached and, in a full-fledged sequence, a self-reinforcing process starts operating in the opposite direction.

-Their tendency for large fluctuations make exchange rates the most important input in the total return equation.
+The point is that currencies are inherently reflexive.
+Their tendency for large fluctuations makes exchange rates the most important input in the total return equation.
 This means that as an exchange rate moves, it brings in speculators betting that it'll continue to move.
 And the longer the trend endures, the more reinforced this behavior becomes.
 Until, of course, the exchange rate diverges too far from fundamentals and the trend following bias weakens.
 Then the process aborts and works in reverse.

 This is why some of the best trends (opportunities for profit) happen in the currency markets.
 It has a strong reflexive nature.